Iranian police arrest 29 for involvement in hijab protests

 News of the arrests came just days after the release of Vida Mohaved, a woman who was detained in December after removing her headscarf at an anti-regime protest.

 The wave of anti-goverment demonstrations last month was sparked by concerns over rising living costs and a stagnant economy, but also provided an opening for Iranian women to push for equal rights.
-Women have been required to wear the hijab since he Islamic Revolution in 1979.
+Women have been required to wear the hijab since the Islamic Revolution in 1979.

 Mohaved attracted attention during the demonstrations when a video of her protesting went viral.
 The footage shows Mohaved waving her white hijab defiantly from the end of a pole, her black hair flowing uncovered.